kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 In this case, this component lists all selected elements in a table, with their source code location and their scope (the global declaration in which they appear).
-Left-clicking on a row globally selects the related AST element in Ivette.
+Left-clicking on a row globally selects the related AST element.
 Above the table, a short label indicates the origin of the selection.

 In the component titlebar: